maxhoffmann/old-maximilianhoffmann.com/article/maintainable-coffeescript/_maintainable-coffeescript.md

     request.setRequestHeader('X-Requested-With', 'XMLHttpRequest')
     request.send()</code></pre>

-Now you can see on the first sight which parts of the codes are assignments and which ones are function calls.
+Now you can see on the first sight which parts of the code are assignments and which ones are function calls.

 ### 2. always write return if you intend to do so